 d.
 The person has not been found guilty of an offense under section 54 of the Act for which there are outstanding terms of any order made by the Discipline Committee pursuant to sections 54, 56 and 56 of the Act.

 e.
-The person has been licensed for a minimum of 2 years in the Province of Manitoba.
+The person has been licensed in the province of Manitoba for a minimum of two years immediately preceding the date of this application.

 f.
 The person will not serve as a preceptor for other immediate family members (including parents, children, husbands, wives, aunts, uncles, grandparents, grandchildren, sisters, brothers and in-laws); and